knative/eventing/docs/experimental-features.md

   used instead.
 Then, in the webhook, you can reject resources with fields related to experimental features when validating the input CR using [experimental.ValidateAPIFields()](https://github.com/knative/eventing/blob/917f57f0e68abbd0256c5fa4bff1ce2e83ffe78b/pkg/apis/experimental/api_validation.go#L13)
-- Alternative to the above approach, If the feature affects a whole Resource, and the API is a single value, that is not an object or an array of values, use an annotation.
+- Alternative to the above approach, if the feature affects a whole resource, and the API is a single value, that is not an object or an array of values, use an annotation.
 Then, in the webhook, you can reject resources with annotations related to experimental features when validating the input CR